Delafinn/Delafinn/README.md

 Desktop Support Technician
 --------------------------

-Hi, ✌️ I’m @Delafinn a Helpdesk Technician learning to code with python I love coffee and learning how to be a better python programmer.
+Hi, ✌️ I’m @Delafinn a Database Administrator!
+I love coffee and learning how to be a better programmer/script writer.
 Always feel open to issues or pull requests on any of my projects to tell me what to improve.
 Enjoy your day!

 * 🌍  I'm based in Utah
 * 🧠  I'm learning Day to Day work Automations to improve my efficiency.